 Why using exhaled breath?

 Personalized medicine requires capturing complex biological information about each individual patient.
-The current molecular platforms mapping RNA (transcriptomics) or proteins (proteomics) are highly suitable for this, but are not applicable in clinical practice requiring extensive laboratory procedures.
+The current molecular platforms mapping RNA (transcriptomics) or proteins (proteomics) are highly suitable for this, but are not applicable in clinical practice because of extensive laboratory procedures.
 The present challenge therefore is to get molecular medicine to point-of-care.

 Exhaled breath comprises a composite mixture of metabolites and their fragments (volatile organic compounds: VOCs) that can be assessed entirely non-invasively.
 These compounds are derived from multiple sources, varying between the respiratory tract, lungs and blood.
 They can be measured by analytical chemistry techniques or by so-called electronic noses (eNoses).
 Because of the wide metabolic spectrum of exhaled air, molecular pattern recognition has appeared to be most suitable for effective diagnosis and phenotyping of individual patients.

 The step-change in implementing an eNose in the doctor’s office has been its integration with spirometry (SpiroNose) and its connection with a reference database in the cloud that runs the real-time pattern recognition algorithms (BreathBase).
-This provides evidence-based probabilities on diagnosis and (inflammatory) phenotype of patients with asthma, COPD and lung cancer in point-of-care.
+This provides evidence-based probabilities on diagnosis and (inflammatory) phenotype of patients with asthma, COPD, lung cancer and other types of diseases in point-of-care.
 Notably, for the first time this makes in-depth diagnostic information accessible during the actual patient consultation.
 This will largely facilitate individual patient management.

 Diagnostic tests are an essential part of modern medicine.
 The ultimate goal of diagnosis and monitoring is to optimize the outcome or prognosis for the patient by giving the clinician directions for a clinical management strategy.
-Even though physiological and cell-based procedures, such as spirometry, blood test and induced sputum are often routinely available in respiratory medicine, these test require laboratory procedures and are therefore not applicable for use in the doctor’s office.
+Even though physiological and cell-based procedures such as spirometry, blood tests and induced sputum are often routinely available in respiratory medicine, these tests require laboratory procedures and are therefore not easily applicable in the doctor’s office.

-The missing link in the field of breathomics that we provide with our BreathBase Solution is the combination of:
+The missing link in the field of breathomics that we provide with BreathBase is the combination of: